RodZill4/material-maker/doc/_sources/node_filter_math.rst.txt

 Inputs
 ++++++

-The **Math** node accepts two greyscale inputs.
+The **Math** node accepts two grayscale inputs.
 Those inputs are optional, and when left unconnected, the corresponding parameter value is used

 Outputs
 +++++++

-The **Math** node generates a single greyscale texture that contains the result of the math operation.
+The **Math** node generates a single grayscale texture that contains the result of the math operation.

 Parameters